 Many people may find the experience of having a needle an unpleasant one.
 However for some people, the experience is much more difficult, presenting as a real phobia characterised by both severe and persistent anxiety and fear.
 As a result, this patient group often avoid needle-related experiences.
 This needle avoidance extends to the area of immunisation, resulting in the individual being left susceptible to vaccine-preventable diseases.
 This can result in further procedures involving needles should they become unwell.

 Effective preparation, distraction techniques, pain management strategies and addressing the core reason for the phobia are all important steps in ensuring successful immunisation.

 Below are some resources that can assist in the immunisation of needle phobic patients.

 If immunisation attempts are unsuccessful you may consider referral to a specialist Immunisation clinic to discuss alternate options e.g. sedation.

 Please contact SAEFVIC on 1300 882 924 (Option 1) for further discussion.

 The Royal Children’s Hospital Be Positive (B+) videos “Coming to Immunisation Clinic” and “Having some Nitrous Oxide”

-Reviewed by: Rachael McGuire (MVEC Nurse Educator), Georgina Lewis (SAEFVIC Clinical manager)
+Reviewed by: Rachael McGuire (SAEFVIC Research Nurse), Georgina Lewis (SAEFVIC Clinical manager)